 I’m always on the lookout for new flavors, especially in soup.
 We all seem to crave a warm bowl of comfort soup this time of year, but don’t always have the hours for cooking.
 So any soup that comes together in 30 minutes or less will pique my interest.
 Enter: Spicy Chickpea and Tomato Soup!
 This soup has a lot going for it: Vegetarian?
 Yes!
 Vegan?
 Yes!
 Gluten-free and dairy-free also!
 For those looking to embrace more “clean” eating, this soup from healthyfamilyandhome,is clean-tastic.
 The taste comes primarily from coconut milk mixed with spices: garam masala, cilantro, ginger and turmeric.

-Weather denial comes to a screeching halt in February: winter is definitely here!
+You need this on a cold day Weather denial comes to a screeching halt in February: winter is definitely here!
 And some days all I want to do is curl up in a chair with a nice warm bowl of soup.
 This cheesy potato soup is perfect for that!
-I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
+Origins and ingredients I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
 I love that soup, but I wanted a “just potato” version.
 So I used the BC&PS as my starting point and fine-tuned it over the years.
-One thing you might notice is that I use red potatoes.
-I do this
+One thing you might

 I started out this month with a spaghetti squash so it only seems fitting that I close with one more recipe using that cooked squash.
 In January I have focused on low carb recipes.
 And it’s National Soup Month and the height of cold and flu season so, of course, a low carb chicken noodle soup is what the doctor ordered!
 When making a low carb soup, caution signs appear for noodles.
 Too many carbs!
 The typical substitution is zucchini noodles, or “zoodles.”
 However, I wanted to use spaghetti squash as the noodle replacement (And I think spaghetti squash noodles

-With winter in full swing, I’m declaring it soup season!
+Soup season is here With winter in full swing, I’m declaring it soup season!
 And this Chicken Tortilla Soup is not only warm and satisfying, it’s incredibly easy to throw together.
 Perfect for these busy days!
-Only six ingredients are required.
+Only 6 ingredients plus spices required Only six ingredients are required.
 One is cooked chicken.
 Disclosure: The original recipe on allrecipes.com calls for canned chicken.
 My personal preference: Cooked chicken.
 And it’s so easy.
 Leftover turkey from a holiday meal?
 PERFECT!
 Use that instead!
-And, if I don’t have any leftovers I just cook up some salsa chicken in my Instant Pot and shred it before adding all the other ingredients.
-Rotisserie chicken also
+And, if I don’t have any leftovers I just cook up some salsa chicken in my Instant Pot and shred

-Despite all the trends, old-fashioned comfort food is still a mainstay and this Hamburger Barley Soup is an old reliable.
+A hearty and satisfying soup Despite all the trends, old-fashioned comfort food is still a mainstay and this Hamburger Barley Soup is an old reliable.
 It combines some pretty common pantry items into a hearty and satisfying soup.
 I adapted this recipe from one on allrecipes.com many years ago.
 Before that, I almost never bought barley, but now I make it a habit to have it in the pantry.
 As well as V8, which I stock in the winter to make my beef stew.
 Other than that, you probably have the rest of the ingredients on hand right now.
-Barley doesn’t get much attention these
+Barley

 Sometimes recipes come from unexpected places.
 This vegetarian Butternut Squash Chowder is one of those.
 My daughter had pictures of a recipe card and directions from a friend of hers, who subscribes to a meal kit delivery service.
 The service sends you meal ingredients in the right amounts and step-by-step cooking instructions.
 If all the recipes are like this one, I might have to sign up!
 However, I did have two small problems with the directions.
 The first was that quantities were not given for all the ingredients.
 But that was pretty easy to figure out.
 The second was that